Flying with Christmas crackers : Find out if your airline will let you travel with the festive faves this Xmas

 Along with the airlines’ policies relating to carrying Christmas crackers, it’s just as important to know what your departure airport has to say about them.

-Gatwick allows one unopened box of crackers to be placed in hand luggage, whereas Manchester won’t allow them in any hand luggage.
+Gatwick allows up to two boxes of unopened crackers to be placed in hand luggage, whereas Manchester and East Midlands Airport ban them from hand luggage and are subject to airline regulations.

 Christmas crackers… essential information